noaros/SPI/README.md

 I still had many issues however!
 Turns out I made a hilarious newbie mistake in electronics.
 I used double sided male header pins to connect the breakout board through its holes.
 This felt firm, so I thought I was good.
 But no, one needs to solder to actually get good electrical connections!
 Duh.

 Here is the new image, with redone connections, including different pin assignments (GPIO A4-A7).

 <img width="1536" height="2048" alt="image" src="https://github.com/user-attachments/assets/e0ca9f57-6cde-4b73-8a94-56c1e3aa71d8" />

+That was progress, yet issues remained.
+I kept failing the sanity check of reading the chip id, getting 33 instead of 209.
+I tried many variations of AI generated code, with the plan of understanding and reworking it once I had a working starting point.
+Most failed, and I was even sent on some wild goose chases thinking I had a BMI270 instead!
+The issue seemed to be with the finicky requiring very special steps to trigger SPI mode instead of default I2C.
+I suspected the chip wasn't changing modes, and that resulted in some bits partially wrong on the returned number.

+Finally one permutation of code changes, just trying to shift into SPI and sanity check, worked!
+What was the difference?